swat-lab-optimization/RIGAA_tool/README.md

 ```python
 python compare.py --stats_path "results/RQ2/robot/07-02-2023_stats2_rigaa_robot" "results/RQ2/robot/08-02-2023_stats_04_rigaa_robot" "results/RQ2/robot/08-02-2023_stats_06_rigaa_robot/" "results/RQ2/robot/08-02-2023_stats_08_rigaa_robot/" "results/RQ2/robot/08-02-2023_stats_1_rigaa_robot/" --stats_names "0.2" "0.4" "0.6" "0.8" "1" --plot_name "rq2_robot"
 ```
-You can use an analogical command to process the results for the vehicle problem.
+You can use an analogical command to process the results for the vehicle problem using the results for the [vehicle problem](results/RQ2/vehicle/).

 ### RQ3: *Comparing RIGAA and randomly initialized MOEA*
 To replicate the data we obtained in our experiments, run the following command: